Teletype(beta) for Atom lets developers share their workspace with team members and collaborate on code in real time.

 Download and install Atom.
 It's free, open source, and cross-platform.
 You can use it on Windows, macOS, or Linux.

 Click the icon in the Atom status bar, and flip the switch to start sharing a portal to your workspace.
-Then invite people to join your portal by sending them your portal ID.
+Then invite people to join your portal by sending them your portal URL.

-Once someone has provided you with their portal ID, click the icon in the status bar, follow the link to join a portal, and enter the portal ID.
+Once someone has provided you with a link to their portal, simply follow the link to join the portal.
 The portal opens and all collaborators can edit together in real time.